make-42/pTuna/README.md

 Note: If you are in Paris I'd definitely recommend [letmeknow](https://letmeknow.fr) for getting parts.
 The prices are affordable and the staff lovely!

+## Building firmware

+- Clone this repo
+- Run this command:

+`cd ./pTuna/Firmware/final/`

+- Edit `build.sh` to point to your pico SDK folder.

+- Build with:

+`sh build.sh`

 ## Wiring